Latest Posts

 Design briefs are a great way to learn about the type of client you’re targeting.

-While it’s easy to write a brief for a specific type of audience, design briefs are usually more general.
+While writing a brief for a specific audience is easy, design briefs are usually more general.

 First, it’s important to understand the target audience before writing a design brief.
-The main reason is that the process of creating a design brief allows you to test out ideas in a safe environment.
+The main reason is that creating a design brief allows you to test ideas in a safe environment.
 You’ll be able to see what works and what doesn’t without going live.

-And while it may seem intimidating to start with a blank page, remember that there are many ways to break down a project into small, manageable steps.
+And while starting with a blank page may seem intimidating, remember that there are many ways to break down a project into small, manageable steps.
 This makes it easier to plan and organize your ideas.

 The best way to start is to create a design brief.
-This is a step-by-step list of things that you need to accomplish to create a product or service that is profitable and desired by your audience.
+This is a step-by-step list of what you need to accomplish to create a profitable and desirable product or service for your audience.

-As you might imagine, it can be not easy to come up with a design brief without first having a clear idea of what you want to create.
-To help you with this, I’ve made a few examples for walking you through the process.
+As you might imagine, it can be challenging to create a design brief without first having a clear idea of what you want to create.
+To help you with this, I’ve created a few examples to walk you through the process.

 Frequently Ask Questions (FAQs)